mehtajeet97/codedex_html/README.md

 Most web pages use:

-Html : Create the website skeleton.
+Html : Create the website skeleton.<br>
-CSS: Modify the website presentation.
+CSS: Modify the website presentation.<br>
-JavaScript: Make it interactive.
+JavaScript: Make it interactive.<br>

 As the name suggests, HTML is a markup language; it marks up every piece of content on a web page and defines its type.
 The language is simple and perfect for beginners!